jfrogren/portfolio-arkivet/content/post/reflectons-after-half-time-review.md

 > ...for the supervisors and the doctoral student to determine whether the project is progressing and achieving the results expected in the individual study plan established at the time of admission to third cycle studies.
 The review also serves to check the achievement of targets with regard to general knowledge and skills examined via the portfolio.

-In other words it serves as a a control mechanism as well as a supportive guidance in relation to the PhD project and its progress.
+In other words it serves as a control mechanism as well as a supportive guidance in relation to the PhD project and its progress.

 The reviewers were LR from Karolinska Institute and EW from Gothenburg University.
-A couple of months earlier I hade sent them the required documents which included [*A brief overview of the PhD project*](https://jfrogren.github.io/pdfs/phd-summary.pdf), my [*Portfolio*](https://jfrogren.github.io/pdfs/htr-portfolio.pdf), an [*Abstract*](https://jfrogren.github.io/pdfs/htr-abstract.pdf) as well as my two article manuscripts.
+A couple of months earlier I had sent them the required documents which included [*A brief overview of the PhD project*](https://jfrogren.github.io/pdfs/phd-summary.pdf), my [*Portfolio*](https://jfrogren.github.io/pdfs/htr-portfolio.pdf), an [*Abstract*](https://jfrogren.github.io/pdfs/htr-abstract.pdf) as well as my two article manuscripts.

-The event was held in a classroom at Health Sciences Centre (HSC) as well as online, through a Zoom link.
+The event was held in a classroom at Health Sciences Centre (HSC) as well as online.
 There were about ten persons in the room and an equal amount of people participated through zoom.
-One of my supervisors (RL) and one of the reviewers (EW) joined through Zoom.
+While two of my supervisors (OJ & SI) and one of the reviewers (EW) where in the room, one of my supervisor (RL) and one of the reviewers (EW) joined online.

 After SI:s introduction, I gave a [short introduction](https://jfrogren.github.io/slides/htr) (15 min) to my PhD project.
 This was followed by a session (1.5 hrs) during which the reviewers asked me questions and shared their views of my project, based on the documents I had provided them with and the presentation I had just given.
-Towards the the end of that session the audience also had the chance to ask their questions.
+Towards the end of that session the audience also had the chance to ask their questions.
 After that came a closed session with only the reviewers, supervisors and me which lasted for almost another 1.5 hrs.
 Here the focus whose more on the portfolio and on my personal achievement so far.
 In addition, the day after the half-time review I had a follow-up meeting (1.5 hrs) with my supervisors in order to discuss what was brought up by the reviewers and to decide upon the way forward.

 ## What was the outcome?